 12. Ripped sweatshirts aren’t a ripoff

 1980s fashion went in a lot of extreme directions, particularly up and down.
-Pants’ waistlines went up and so too did hoodie hemlines.
-That’s because cutoff sweatshirts became very popular in that decade.
+Pants’ waistlines went up and so too did hoodie hemlines, which is because cutoff sweatshirts became very popular in that decade.

 Like leg warmers, these too transcended genders so everyone got into the craze.
 When they did, even with the high-waisted jeans, the ripped sweatshirt could sometimes show a bit of the torso.